Translate

 SB 524

 SB 524 proposed to ban transgender student-athletes from playing on school sports teams that align with their gender identity at both the interscholastic and intercollegiate level.
 The Senate referred SB 524 to Interim Study, meaning it will not move forward this session.
-However, some elements from this bill were added to SB 375, which is another bill that would ban sports participation for transgender student-athletes.
+However, another similar sports ban bill, HB 1205, is advancing.

 HB 1356